-The site has a frontage to Menangle Road and the Hume Motorway, which are classified roads.
-There would be no direct vehicular access to or from the Site onto Menangle Road or the Hume Motorway, instead, access is provided via Cummins Road, a local road.
+The site does not have frontages to Menangle Road or the Hume Motorway, which are classified roads.
+There would be no direct vehicular access to or from the Site onto Menangle Road or the Hume Motorway, instead, access is provided via connections to Cummins Road established under 3885/2017/DA-SW.

 The Traffic Impact Assessment detailed that the safety, efficiency and ongoing operation of Menangle Road and the Hume Motorway will not be adversely affected by the development.
-Additionally, the accessibility of the site is efficient and will not result in safety or road congestion concerns for the surrounding local or classified roads.
+Additionally, the accessibility of the site is efficient and would not result in safety or road congestion concerns for the surrounding local or classified roads.